Structural, Energetic, Electronic, and Vibrational Properties of Boron-Substituted Tungsten Clusters: Introduction

+Several stoichiometric compositions of tungsten borides have been investigated so far: W$_2$B, WB, WB$_2$, W$_2$B$_5$ and WB$_4$~\cite{kiessling1947crystal,armas1973chemical,itoh1987formation,qin2018effect}.
+Duschanek {\em et al}. studied the W$_{1-n}$B$_3$ phase by optimizing a set of parameter values describing the Gibbs energy of individual phases using thermodynamic models.
+Additionally, they calculated the phase diagram, thermodynamic parameters of this system and compared it with experimental data~\cite{duschanek1995critical}.
 Numerous recent theoretical studies have focused on exploring the stability of potential novel phases and their corresponding physical properties~\cite{zhong2013phase,zhao2010phase,chen2008electronic,zhang2017first}.
 Zhao {\em et al}. conducted a comprehensive exploration of the W-B system across a pressure range of 0 to 40 GPa.
 This not only confirmed all known stable compounds but also led to the discovery of two novel stable phases (P42$_1$m-WB and P2$_1$/m-W$_2$B$_3$) and three promising near-stable candidates (R3m-W$_2$B$_5$, Ama2-W$_6$B$_5$, and Pmmn-WB$_5$) at ambient pressure and $0$~K. This study provides significant information on the complex crystallography of tungsten borides, identifying WB$_2$, WB$_4$ and WB$_5$ as promising candidates for advanced mechanical applications~\cite{zhao2018unexpected}.
 The findings by Kvashnin {\em et al}. of a potentially superhard material, uncovered an unexpected link between the theoretically projected WB$_5$ and the experimentally observed WB$_4$.
 The new material has a crystal structure similar to WB$_5$, with varying chemical compositions denoted by the formula WB$_{5-n}$ due to disorder and non-stoichiometry.
 Their calculations identified average crystal structures matching experimental data, highlighted preferred local atomic arrangements, and elucidated specific atomic patterns.
 These models enable detailed property calculations, facilitating comparison with experimental results~\cite{kvashnin2020wb5}.
-To the best of our knowledge, while the bulk structure of tungsten boride has been widely studied for its exceptional mechanical and thermal properties, its cluster form remains unexplored.
-These clusters could form novel superhard materials, used as advanced catalysts, and radiation-resistant components beyond bulk forms.
-Hence, this study explores atomic bonding in W$_n$B$_m$ clusters using density functional theory~(DFT).
+In addition to bulk phases, finite tungsten and tungsten–boride clusters have also been investigated experimentally and theoretically.
+Small W$_n$B$_m$ clusters can be considered as local "building blocks" of the bonding motifs that also appear in bulk tungsten borides like WB, WB$_2$, WB$_4$, and WB$_5$, the same W-W, W-B, and B-B units that stabilize small clusters form the extended networks that give bulk WB phases their hardness, high melting point, and chemical stability.
+Hence, systematic studies on finite tungsten clusters~(W$_n$) would establish a clear understanding of how their structures and electronic properties would affect the properties of their bulk counterparts.
+Early density functional theory~(DFT) investigations on very small clusters~($n$=2–4) focused on identifying stable geometries, spin states, and suitable relativistic treatments for tungsten~\cite{wang2005geometries,zhang2005density}.
+Subsequent size-dependent analyses extended to larger systems, showing that W$_n$ clusters (upto $n$=16) gradually transform from planar or quasi-planar motifs into three-dimensional polyhedral structures, accompanied by systematic trends in binding energies, magnetic moments, and HOMO-LUMO gaps~\cite{du2009geometrical}.
+A broader first-principles survey covering $n$=3–27 further explored global and local minima and introduced a jellium-like electronic shell model to rationalize the appearance of electronic "magic numbers" and enhanced stability at specific sizes~\cite{lin2008first}.
+Studies on neutral and charged clusters ($n$=3–6) also simulated photoelectron spectra and vertical detachment energies, strengthening the link between theory and experiment~\cite{yong2009first}.
+Later methodological advances, including basin-hopping and global optimization techniques, enabled more reliable exploration of the complex potential energy surfaces of tungsten nanoclusters~\cite{lin2014structural}.
+Collectively, these works provide a solid reference framework for understanding structural evolution, electronic stabilization, and the onset of metallic character in pure tungsten clusters.